hellerve/ptolemy/done.md

 explore.
 Thanks to @lamarqua for getting me into this by giving me—and Meredith—the book in the first place.

+* *If on a winter's night a traveler* by **Italo Calvino** (1979)

+A masturbatory postmodernist tale that serves mostly itself.
+It’s not impenetrable and has its moments, but in the end it’s nothing more than an exercise in mutual patting of backs between the author and the knowledgeable, well-read reader who understands that literary tradition is blasé and properly teling a story bourgeouis.

 ## Management

 ### Papers